folutade/KnowThatYouAnointed/content/posts/the-party.md

 title = '"Watch the Party Die" or "Die for the Party"'
 +++

+On September 11, 2015, Kendrick Lamar posted an untitled song exclusively his Instagram account.
+The post come four months after Kendrick released "Not Like Us", the diss track that would eventually win five Grammy Awards including Record of the Year and Song of the Year and lead to Kendrick being almost unanimously declared the winner of the the rap battle with Drake.

+In the second verse of "Watch the Party Die", Kendrick wonders out loud what Christian hip hop artist, Lecrae, would do if he were in Kendrick's shoes.

 ## "Watch the Party Die" by Kendrick Lamar

 ### [Verse 1]